deepdados-en/deepdados-en.github.io/_posts/2020-04-25-Model-2-COVID19-Pre-Processing-data.md

 ```

 **8º Step**
-#### Create a function to open the images, observe their dimensions and, later, save this data in a dataframe
+#### Create a function to open the images, check their dimensions and, later, save this data in a dataframe

 Knowing that this action will be used frequently in the data pre-processing steps of the models that will be trained, we created a function to facilitate this process.
 Thus, the function below (“df_dimensao”) defines the creation of a dataframe with the dimensions of the images located in a given folder.